lucienmaloney/BeatSaber.jl/Readme.md

 An automatic mapping tool for quickly generating Beat Saber courses from audio files.

+As of 2020-05-14, BeatSaber.jl has been ported to JavaScript and can be run in the browser- no installation required- at https://bsautomapper.com.
+The code for the site can be found at https://github.com/lucienmaloney/BeatSaberMappingSite.
+But if you still want to run the program natively, continue on.

 ## Requirements/Setup

 * The Julia Language (see https://julialang.org/downloads/)